 Have you eaten unagi?
-This is the Japanese word for freshwater eels, especially Japanese.
+That's the Japanese word for freshwater eels, especially the Japanese one.
 This is a common ingredient in Japanese cuisine, so let's talk a little about these eels and their various dishes and preparations in Japanese cuisine that Detective Conan's Genta loves so much.
-When dealing with salt water eels, his name is Anago (穴子).
+Regarding saltwater eels, their name is Anago (穴子).

 Eels usually make a long migration and can live up to 30 years.
-Despite being called a freshwater eel, it spends good time in the sea and then goes to the rivers.
-Unfortunately the production of Japanese eel is low, most of it ends up being imported from other countries like China and Taiwan.
-Unagi is rich in proteins, vitamins A, B1 and calcium, this dish is popular in summer, because its proteins are believed to help fight summer fatigue.
+Despite being called a freshwater eel, it spends a lot of time in the sea and then goes to rivers.
+Unfortunately, Japanese eel production is low, much of it ends up being imported from other countries such as China and Taiwan.
+Unagi is rich in protein, vitamins A, B1 and calcium, this dish is popular in summer because its proteins are believed to help fight summer fatigue.

-For some it may be difficult to like eels, due to their viscosity.
-Fortunately, the Japanese are also able to leave a delicious unagi, as they do with other dishes.
-There are several ways to eat these eels, a very popular one that can please most people is grilled with a sauce on a spit.
-The eel surprises with its taste and texture that tickles and melts in the mouth.
-Another common way for Westerners to end up experiencing unagi is through sushi.
+For some it may be difficult to like eels, due to their stickiness.
+Fortunately, the Japanese also manage to make unagi delicious, as they do with other dishes.
+There are several ways to eat these eels, a popular one that might please most people is grilled with a sauce on a skewer.
+The eel surprises with its flavor and texture that tickles and melts in your mouth.
+Another common way for Westerners to end up trying unagi is through sushi.

 We have already talked a little about eating a grilled eel, which is usually eaten with pickles and rice.
-Another very popular way to eat unagi is with unadon, it consists of a bowl of rice covered with unagi.
-The eel is not eaten raw, as eating raw freshwater fish is not safe.
-Unakyu is a term used for cooked eel and cucumber sushi.
+Another very popular way to eat unagi is with unadon, consists of a bowl of rice topped with unagi.
+Eel is not eaten raw, as eating raw freshwater fish is not safe. unakyu is a term used for cooked eel and cucumber sushi.

 There are different ways to prepare and cook unagi.
 When it is filleted, boned and grilled, we usually call it kabayaki.
-When it is cooked without the only salt sauce it is called shirayaki.
-Another popular form of preparation is making omelets called Umaki.
-The eel slices are rolled up by the omelet.
+When it is cooked without the sauce with just salt, it is called shirayaki.
+Another very popular way to prepare it is to make omelets called Umaki.
+The eel slices are wrapped around the omelet.

 The Japanese even eat the bones of eels in a dish called Hone Senbei.
-Using unagi's long backbone, you create something crispy, light and salty.
-They also eat the eel liver grilled in a dish called Kimoyaki or in soup form called Kimosui.
+Using the unagi's long backbone, you create something crispy, light and salty.
+They also eat the liver of the eel grilled in a dish called kimoyaki or in the form of a soup called kimosui.

-There are thousands of other ways to eat unagi, either as a specialty or as an ingredient in some other dish.
+There are thousands of other ways to eat unagi, whether as a specialty or as an ingredient in some other dish.
 Not to mention regional differences!

-Unagi is often served on rice and is expensive.
-It is not something we can eat daily without weighing the pocket, probably due to the difficulty of finding unagi and preparing it.
+Unagi is often served over rice and is expensive.
+It's not something we can eat daily without breaking the bank, probably due to the difficulty of finding unagi and preparing it.
 You can't just go to a market and buy fresh eel and prepare it without the necessary experience.

-Unagi is a special food consumed mainly in the summer.
+Unagi is a special food mainly consumed in summer.
 There is even a special date called “Doyo ushi no hi” (土用丑の日).
-On this date that usually happens on Saturday, the Japanese have had a tradition of eating eel since the Edo period.
+On this date, which usually happens on Saturday, the Japanese have a tradition of eating eel since the Edo period.

-Unazen is a popular restaurant specializing in Unagi, which cook fresh eels on request.
+Unazen is a popular restaurant specializing in unagi, who cook fresh eels at your request.
 Other popular restaurants in Tokyo are called Ishibashi, Ikeunagi no mise, Godaime Nodaiwa, Unagi Uomasa and Miyoshi.

 If you are in Japan, have the opportunity to try these Japanese freshwater eels!
-If you have already tried it, comment below and share it with friends.
+If you've tried it, comment below and share with friends.
 We also recommend reading: